 Powered by Max impact for max speed and distance control launches.
 A decent mid-size head extends to reach down handicap levels to lower single figure golfers.

 This Titleist iron appeared more likely a traditional cavity back that focuses weight on the toe area, a progressive set design that helps golfers make lowers scorecards.

-This excellent face and body set up and a unique core develop by Titleist golf ball R&D improves the acoustic sound and dampen its quality.
+This excellent face and body setup and a unique core developed by Titleist golf ball R&D improves the acoustic sound and dampens its quality.
 A more solid and noticeable sound exists in longer irons.